-Trump's move to cut WHO funding prompts world criticism as coronavirus toll mounts
+Trump's move to cut WHO funding prompts world condemnation

 U.S. health advocacy group Protect Our Care said Trump’s WHO funding withdrawal was “a transparent attempt ... to distract from his history downplaying the severity of the coronavirus crisis and his administration’s failure to prepare our nation”.

-“To be sure, the World Health Organization is not without fault but it is beyond irresponsible to cut its funding at the height of a global pandemic,” said Leslie Dach, the group’s chair.
+“To be sure, the World Health Organization is not without fault but it is beyond irresponsible to cut its funding at the height of a global pandemic,” said Leslie Dach, who chairs the group.

-The WHO said the number of new cases was tailing off in some places, such as Italy and Spain, but outbreaks were growing in Britain and Turkey and the pandemic had not reached a peak.

-Dozens of cases have been recorded among oil and gas workers in Brazil, the industry regulator told Reuters, exposing an outbreak far worse than thought.

-India extended a lockdown on its 1.3 billion people until May 3 as its tally of cases exceeded 10,000.
-Prime Minister Narendra Modi said economic sacrifices were needed to save lives.

-New cases in China dropped to 46, compared with 89 the previous day, with one more death.
-Most cases were people returning from Russia.

-Global shares dipped into the red on Wednesday as warnings of the worst global recession since the 1930s underlined the economic damage done during the pandemic.[MKTS/GLOB]
+Global shares dipped into the red on Wednesday as warnings of the worst global recession since the 1930s underlined the economic damage done during the pandemic.[MKTS/GLOB] The International Energy Agency forecast a 29 million barrel per day dive in April oil demand to levels not seen in 25 years.

 The world economy is expected to shrink by 3% this year, the International Monetary Fund said, marking the steepest downturn since the Great Depression.